Starting a blog for the first time is an amazing, yet intimidating experience.

 Thinking that people are actually going to read – and even share – something you wrote.
 It’s unlike any other feeling I can describe.

-So many pitfalls, in fact, that we’ve come up with a full list of 44 things we wish we knew before starting our first blogs.
+So many pitfalls, in fact, that we’ve come up with this tutorial.
+It’s a full list of 45 things we wish we knew before starting our first blogs.
 That way, you don’t have to make these mistakes yourself!

 But who are “we” exactly, right?
 Well, this post is a group effort.
-It features three bloggers chipping in and sharing their best advice on the topic.
+It features three bloggers chipping in and sharing their best advice on how to start a blog, and not only that, but how to start a successful blog and make money from it as well. 🤑

-44 things you should know before starting a blog
+45 things you should know before starting a blog…

-We’re going to cover everything from writing to SEO, designing images, marketing, hosting, tools, security, and a lot lot more.
+We’re going to cover everything from tech, to writing, SEO, designing images, marketing, tools, security, and a million more things.

-But, since it’s probably been the most important piece of many a career, let’s start with SEO.
+To start with, since it’s probably been the most important piece of many a blogging career, let’s talk SEO!

 A content marketing and SEO consultant.
 Has 2,500,000-words of experience publishing content.